-Seed Enterprise Investment Scheme, also known as SEIS, offers great tax efficient benefits to individuals while also encouraging investing in small and early stage start-up businesses in the UK.
+Seed Enterprise Investment Scheme, also known as SEIS, is one of four schemes designed to help small and medium sized companies grow through raising equity finance.
+It offers great tax efficient benefits to individuals while also encouraging investing in small and early stage start-up businesses in the UK.

 SEIS was designed to boost economic growth in the UK by promoting new enterprise and entrepreneurship.

-SEIS was introduced in the Chancellor George Osborne’s 2011 Autumn Statement which heralded a big shake up of tax incentives for investors with the Enterprise Investment Schemes and Venture Capital Trusts also having a revamp
+SEIS was introduced in the 2011 Autumn Statement which heralded a big shake up of tax incentives for investors with the Enterprise Investment Schemes and Venture Capital Trusts also having a revamp

 These are the opportunities the Seed Enterprise Investment Scheme creates for investors and for start-up businesses looking for finance.

 - SEIS investors can input £100,000 in a single tax year which can be spread over a number of companies.
 Any one company can raise no more than £150,000 in total via SEIS investment.

 - Investors cannot control the company receiving their capital and have more than a 30% stake in the company in which they invest